tobiasbp/docker-fusiondirectory/README.md

 * `LDAP_ROOTDN` : ROOT DN of ldap server default is: `cn=Manager,<domain suffix, e.g. dc=example,dc=com`)
 * `LDAP_ROOTPW` : Password of the ROOTDN of the ldap server
 * `LDAP_TLS` : Encrypt connections with the ldap server (default is: `TRUE`)
+* `TLS_REQCERT` : Specifies in ldap.conf what checks to perform on server certificates in a TLS session, if any. (default is: never)

 Web Service Access
 ------------------